 Disapplication of these Rules

-In respect of any Modification Proposal or Request if the Code Administrator considers it would be appropriate to disapply any of these Rules the Secretary shall notify each Member, each Transporter and each User, each Independent Gas Transporter, each Third Party Participant and each Non-Code Party (if any) and in that notice specify which paragraphs of these Rules the Code Administrator considers it would be appropriate to disapply and explaining why and invite each Transporter, Users, Independent Gas Transporters, Third Party Participants and Non-Code Parties (if any) to make representations within ten (10) Business Days following the date of such invitation in respect of the proposed disapplication.
+In respect of any Modification Proposal or Request if the Code Administrator considers it would be appropriate to disapply any of these Rules the Secretary shall notify each Member, each Transporter and each User, each Independent Gas Transporter, each Third Party Participant and each Non-Code Party (if any) and the CDSP and in that notice specify which paragraphs of these Rules the Code Administrator considers it would be appropriate to disapply and explaining why and invite each Transporter, Users, Independent Gas Transporters, Third Party Participants and Non-Code Parties (if any) and the CDSP to make representations within ten (10) Business Days following the date of such invitation in respect of the proposed disapplication.
 The Code Administrator shall within the three (3) Business Days following the expiry of such ten (10) Business Days send to each Member and the Authority copies of all representations (if any) so received.

-The Modification Panel shall, subject to paragraph 5.3.1, at the next following meeting of the Modification Panel consider the representations (if any) received (in accordance with this paragraph 12.7.1) from Transporters, Users, Independent Gas Transporters, Third Party Participants and Non-Code Parties (if any) and the Modification Panel may determine that it is appropriate to disapply any of the paragraphs of these Rules specified in the relevant notice.
+The Modification Panel shall, subject to paragraph 5.3.1, at the next following meeting of the Modification Panel consider the representations (if any) received (in accordance with this paragraph 12.7.1) from Transporters, Users, Independent Gas Transporters, Third Party Participants and Non-Code Parties (if any) and the CDSP, and the Modification Panel may determine that it is appropriate to disapply any of the paragraphs of these Rules specified in the relevant notice.
 If the Modification Panel shall so determine the paragraphs of these Rules specified in the relevant notice shall, if the Authority agrees, be disapplied.

 View

-; and

-in respect of the proposed funding arrangements for a User Pays Modification Proposal, at any stage prior to a determination under paragraph 7.2.3(a).
+The Code Administrator may decide to seek a View from the Authority on any matter arising (under these Rules or otherwise) from a Modification Proposal that is not a Self-Governance Modification Proposal at any stage prior to the date on which the Code Administrator finalises the Modification Report.

 If the Code Administrator decides to seek a View pursuant to paragraph 12.8.1, the Secretary shall:

 forward an application to the Authority setting out the Code Administrator's views and reasons for seeking a View from the Authority;